Your MacBook Pro is booting to a black screen? Here's a solution

-Did resetting NVRAM make the trick?
-Now, that your display is back to the light, you should be able to do a bit of maintenance under the hood of your Mac.
-In many reported cases, removing old cache files and broken login items helped to prevent the “black screen” problem.
+Did resetting NVRAM do the trick?
+Now that your display is back to light, you should be able to do a bit of maintenance under the hood of your Mac.
+In many reported cases, removing old cache files and broken login items helped prevent the “black screen” problem.
 Oftentimes, the reason for your Macbook black screen problem is broken disk permissions not allowing your Mac to boot normally.
-A good solution for this is to use the app called CleanMyMac on your machine and run Repair Disk Permissions command.
+A good solution is to use the app called CleanMyMac X on your machine and run the Repair Disk Permissions command.

-- Download the app (it’s free to download)
+- Download the app (its free download is here).

-- Install it and go to Maintenance module
+- Install it and go to the Maintenance module.

 From my experience, it’s the easiest way to optimize hardly-accessible parts of your Mac.

-Another possible culprit — the corrupted Login Items.
-Truth is, some apps like antiviruses would inadvertently sneak into the list of your startup programs; if something goes wrong with the app, it will then affect your Mac’s booting.
+Another possible culprit is the corrupted Login Items.
+The truth is, some apps like antivirus software would inadvertently sneak into the list of your startup programs; if something goes wrong with the app, it will then affect your Mac’s booting.
 So, it makes sense that you check your Login Items list and uninstall the unwanted app — both too can be done with CleanMyMac’s free version.

 Zap your Mac’s SMC settings

-SMC is System Management Controller.
-What it controls is temperature, lights, keyboard, fans, and many other side-processes.
+SMC is a System Management Controller.
+What it controls is temperature, lights, keyboard, fans, and many other side processes.
 According to Mac support forums, resetting SMC helps in 90% of the cases when your Mac’s screen goes black.
-To perform this trick follow the tips below.
+To perform this trick, follow the tips below.

 For a MacBook with a non-removable battery: